 Since this is the first point of contact with the home and the last place to go through when leaving, designate a spot, such as a shelf for keys and mail to land.
 It’s also a good idea to keep a bin nearby with grab-and-go items like umbrellas for rainy days or hooks for flashlights and leashes for nighttime dog walks.

-Stash a recycling bin or basket near your entryway to make it easier to discard junk mail and prevent it from piling up in the kitchen or your home office which ends up
+Stash a recycling bin or basket near your entryway to make it easier to discard junk mail and prevent it from piling up in the kitchen or your home office.

 5. Storage bench